Skip to content

 1 / 1

 Comprehensive, externally verified points have been awarded on the basis of the company's FSC FM certification (FSC-STD-01-001 V5-2) as the requirements fully meet the SPOTT indicator criteria.
 Additional points have been awarded according to the percent of company landbank certified by FSC.
-The company also reports evidence of implementing reduced impact logging practices on its website.
+The company's reporting mentions implementing reduced impact logging practices, which includes planning of skidding trails, reducing the impact of logging on the forest as a whole.

 • Y